Women and Other Groups Targeted for Decades by Menthol Tobacco Marketing, Report Says

 The study finds that tobacco companies have continued to evolve their products with capsules and other innovations including infusion cards, infused paper, flavor caps and flavor stones that serve as on-demand menthol additives in unflavored cigarettes.

-Another new industry marketing tactic is the depiction of menthol products as “organic,” “additive free” or “plant based.”
-This trend, which the study calls the “greenwashing” of menthol cigarettes, continues years of tobacco industry efforts to hide the health hazards of tobacco use to the public.
-A federal court in 2006 found that several major tobacco companies had violated civil racketeering laws following decades of lying to the public about the health threats of smoking.
+Another new industry marketing tactic is the depiction of menthol products as “organic,” “additive-free” or “plant-based.”
+This trend, which the study calls the “greenwashing” of menthol cigarettes, continues years of tobacco industry efforts to hide the health hazards of tobacco use from the public.
+A federal court in 2006 found that several major tobacco companies had violated civil racketeering laws after decades of lying to the public about the health threats of smoking.

 How we’re fighting back